 A balanced perspective enhances your eustress levels

 Eustress is the wellness-promoting type of stress when you embrace both the support and the challenge equally.
-Eustress is often called the wellness type of stress because it results in emotional wellbeing, and greater performance.
+Eustress is often called the wellness type of stress because it results in emotional wellbeing, mental health, and greater performance.

 It’s been shown biologically, you grow most at the border of support and challenge.
 So, when you embrace both of them in a balanced manner, you are less likely to have distress and more likely to grow in certainty.